Helen Baggott

 About The Speaker...

-She has written for magazines including Who Do You Think You Are?, Picture Postcard Monthly, Dorset Life and The Card Scene, and has also contributed to Family Tree magazine’s blog.
+Helen has written for regional magazines; national magazines include This England, Discover Your Ancestors, Who Do You Think You Are?, Picture Postcard Monthly, Dorset Life and The Card Scene.
 Her work has been recognised by national newspapers as a ‘postcard detective’ in I newspaper and an ‘heirloom detective’ in The Mail on Sunday’s You magazine.

 Through the power of Zoom she speaks to groups on both sides of the Atlantic and has been a speaker at the Family History Federation ‘s Really Useful Show and THE Genealogy Show.